terminusdb-labs/terminus-cms/README.md

 # Running

-Visit localhost:3000 after following the installation instructions
+1. Visit localhost:3000 after following the installation instructions
+2. Log in with `collaborator` username in the backoffice and `demo` as the password